 - Qualifications of the Principal Investigator and collaborators and inclusion of multidisciplinary team members

 Presentations and Publications

 Awardees are expected to publish their findings in scholarly peer-reviewed journals and present their research at professional meetings.

-All publications, grants, and presentations resulting from research funded by the CTRI or using CTRI resources must cite the CTRI as a contributing source of support and indicate the NIH CTSA grant title and number: University of California, San Diego, NIH Grant UL1TR001442.
+All publications, grants, and presentations resulting from research funded by the ACTRI or using ACTRI resources must cite the ACTRI as a contributing source of support and indicate the NIH CTSA grant title and number: University of California San Diego, NIH Grant UL1TR001442.
 If a project is required to be registered at Clinicaltrials.gov, the Principal Investigator is responsible for doing so before beginning the research.
-CTRI staff can help investigators with this process.
+ACTRI staff can help investigators with this process.